Removability results for subharmonic functions, for separately subharmonic functions, for harmonic functions, for

 \section{Extension results for separately subharmonic functions}

 Next we will give an extension result for separately subharmonic functions.
-Our proof will be based on Theorem~1 and on the following nice result.
-Observe here that the below in Proposition~1 used \emph{hypoharmonic functions} are in our terminology just \emph{subharmonic functions}.
+Our proof will be based on Theorem~1 and on the following nice result, Proposition~1 below.
+Observe that the there used \emph{hypoharmonic functions} are in our terminology just \emph{subharmonic functions}.